 This article was written to expand upon some of the key points in my ebook Tack Sharp: A Step By Step Guide To Nailing Focus.
-This ebook is going on sale right now through the DPS site Snapndeals for only $7!
-So be sure to pick up a copy!

 Over the past couple of years (and really since writing my ebook) I’ve become a huge advocate for making the switch to back button focus.
 It was one of the most revolutionary changes I ever made to how I take pictures.
 It seems like such a small thing, yet it’s such a huge difference in the way your camera works.
 I honestly don’t know why this isn’t the standard setting on all cameras because after getting acclimated to this setting, I honestly can’t understand the meaning for or use of the ‘shutter half way down’ method.

 This little advantage takes some getting used to, mainly because for the first few weeks after switching to BBF you’ll likely keep switching your lens to manual focus out of habit.
 When your focus is set to your shutter button, you have to switch your lens to manual focus so your camera doesn’t refocus when you go to take the picture.
 Otherwise, you’d set your focus manually, then you’d press the shutter half way down and the camera would override what you manually set.
 How annoying!
 When you switch to BBF you no longer need the focus mode selector on your lens because the camera will no longer refocus when you press the shutter down.
 In most cases, your AF-ON button will be used for focus and focus only.
 So you’re free to use your shutter button as just that, a shutter!